Ataliabul/Unix-Grand-Strategy/README.md

-# Bash-Grand-Strategy 2.0
+# SH-Grand-Strategy 2.0
 🇬🇧 English:
 TerminalConqueror

-A Grand Strategy Game in Bash (Inspired by AoH3, HOI4, and Risk!)
+A Grand Strategy Game in SH (Inspired by AoH3, HOI4, and Risk!)

 🌍 Lead your nation to dominance in a terminal-based world!
 ⚔️ Conquer territories, manage diplomacy, and develop technology.
-🖥️ Pure Bash – no dependencies, just copy & play!
+🖥️ Pure SH – no dependencies, just copy & play!
 Features

 ✔ ASCII-art world map with dynamically generated territories